 Weeds are plants that grow in a location where they’re not supposed to.
 They can propagate very quickly and grow in various environments, which allows them to take over a particular garden or farm.
 Due to these characteristics, weeds are taken out immediately whenever they appear.1

 But according to Ralph Waldo Emerson, a weed is simply a plant whose virtues have not been discovered,2 and this rings true for milkweed (Asclepias syriaca), a plant native to North America.3 It’s commonly found growing along roadsides and ditches, but as you’ll learn soon enough, you’ll understand why it should not be typecast as a weed.4

 Health Benefits of Milkweed

-• Other uses: Taking a milkweed infusion may help bring down your temperature when you have a fever by increasing perspiration.7 Snow blindness, sore muscles and rheumatism may also be alleviated using milkweed.8
+- Other uses: Consuming milkweed may help bring down your temperature when you have a fever.7 Snow blindness, sore muscles and rheumatism may also be alleviated using milkweed.8

 Furthermore, planting milkweed in your garden can benefit insects, such as the monarch butterfly.
 It also attracts buckeyes, bumblebees, eastern tiger swallowtails and honeybees.9

 Milkweed is primarily known as the only food source for monarch butterflies, a butterfly species known for the massive distances they travel during migration to escape winter.
 North American monarchs in particular can travel up to 3,000 miles and stay in California and Mexico.10

 To help protect monarch butterflies and improve their chances of survival, you can plant milkweed in your garden or farm.
 You may use the Milkweed Seed Finder to locate seed suppliers in your area.
 If you opt for starter plants, make sure they are not pretreated with pesticides.